feponiel/ignite-courses-vault/ignite-nodejs/projects/project-03/documentation.md

-# Gym Check-In API REST: Documentation
+# Gym Check-In REST API: Documentation
 Basic documentation for use.
 Do not forget to follow the instructions to avoid errors, they're not so detailed in the documentation!

 ## Routes